Time lapse video from Raspberry PI camera

-In this tutorial, I’m going to show you how to create a time-lapse video with a Raspberry PI board and Camera.
-We’ll use Raspicam commands to get images and ffmpeg library to create a new time-lapse video.
+In this tutorial, I’m going to show you how to create a time-lapse video with a the rpicamera-still, Raspberry PI board, and a Camera.
+So, we’ll use the rpicamera-apps to get images and the ffmpeg library to create a new time-lapse video.

-Before digging into technical commands, a brief introduction to what time-lapse video is.
+Before digging into technical commands, please find in the following chapter a brief introduction to what a time-lapse video is.

 Time Lapse Technique

-Looking at a list of images projected on a screen, human eyes can’t distinguish interruption between an image (frame) and following one with a switch rate higher than 60 Frames Per Second (fps).
+Looking at a list of images projected on a screen, human eyes can’t distinguish interruptions between an image (frame) and the following one with a switch rate higher than 60 Frames Per Second (fps).
 On the other side, getting an illusion of continuous motion requires at least 10 fps (even if the optimal fps is supposed to 25).
-This uses the so called Persistence of Vision.
+This uses the so-called Persistence of Vision.

 Time Lapse technique uses only some still frames, extracting them from a video stream or capturing these frames from a camera with defined intervals.
-Still images, consolidated on a smaller intervals so that they can appear to the human eye as a continuous flow, gives the illusion that time is running faster on video.
+Still images, consolidated in smaller intervals so that they can appear to the human eye as a continuous flow, give the illusion that time is running faster on video.

 What We Need